Richard Fitzalan, 3rd Earl of Arundel: Naval and military service during the Hundred Years' War

-Despite his high offices in Wales, in the following decades Arundel spent much of his time fighting in Scotland (during the Second Wars of Scottish Independence) and France (during the Hundred Years' War).
+Despite his high offices in Wales, in the following decades, Arundel spent much of his time fighting in Scotland (during the Second Wars of Scottish Independence) and France (during the Hundred Years' War).
 In 1337, Arundel was made joint commander of the English army in the north, and the next year he was made the sole commander.
 In September 1339 a French fleet appeared off Sluys, determined to make sail against Edward III's fleet.
 When eventually they put to sea on 2 October they were blown off course by a violent storm back to the Zet Zwijn roads.
 Edward met Parliament, and they ordered a new fleet to be granted provisions by the barons of the cinque ports, and commanded by the Admiral of the West, Lord Arundel.
-Seventy ships from the west met at Portsmouth on March 26, 1340 to be commanded by their new admiral.
+Seventy ships from the west met at Portsmouth on 26 March 1340 to be commanded by their new admiral.
 The earl, granted the commission on 20 February 1340, was joined by fleets from the north and cinque ports.
 That summer he joined the king on flagship cog Thomas, leaving port two days later on 22 June for Flanders.
 Arundel was a distinguished soldier, in July 1340 he fought at the Battle of Sluys, during which his heavily laden cog grappled with the Spanish fleet.
 Summoned by Parliament on 13 July, he bore witness to the victory.
 By December 1342 Arundel had relinquished his post as admiral.

 But it appears he may have been at the siege of Tournai.
 After a short term as Warden of the Scottish Marches, he returned to the continent, where he fought in a number of campaigns, and was appointed joint lieutenant of Aquitaine in 1340.
 The successful conclusion of the Flanders campaign, in which Arundel saw little fighting, encouraged the setting up of the Knights of the Round Table—attended every Whitsun by 300 great knights.
 A former guardian of the Prince of Wales, Arundel was also a close friend of Edward III, and one of the four great earls—Derby, Salisbury, Warwick and himself.
-With Huntingdon and Sir Ralph Neville he was a Keeper of the Tower and guardian to the prince with a garrison of 20 men-at-arms and 50 archers.
+With Huntingdon and Sir Ralph Neville, he was a Keeper of the Tower and guardian to the prince with a garrison of 20 men-at-arms and 50 archers.
 A royal councillor, he was expected to raise taxes, which had caused such consternation on 20 July 1338.
-The King's wars were not alway popular, but Arundel was a vital instrument of that policy.
+The king's wars were not always popular, but Arundel was a vital instrument of that policy.
 Despite the failure of the peace negotiations at Avignon in 1344, Edward was decided on protecting his Gascon subjects.
 In early 1345, Derby and Arundel sailed for Bordeaux as lieutenants of the duchy of Aquitaine, attempting to prevent Prince Jean's designs on the tenantry.
 In August 1346 Derby returned with an army of 2,000 men; while Arundel was responsible for naval preparations.